 Financial Advisor

-Financial advisors support individuals plan for their financial future.
+Financial advisors help individuals plan for their financial futures.
 Whether discussing investments, college savings plans, tax burdens, retirement, or estate planning, they offer specialized guidance based on monetary goals.
-Much of their work involves educating clients on various investment options so each can make an informed decision.
+Much of the work of financial advisors involves educating clients on various investment options so they can make sound, informed financial decisions.

 Source: Bureau of Labor Statistics, 2019